-The Luminary Micro Stellaris[®] family of microcontrollers-the first ARM® Cortex[TM]-M3 based controllers-brings high-performance 32-bit computing to cost-sensitive embedded microcontroller applications.
+The Luminary Micro Stellaris® family of microcontrollers-the first ARM® CortexTM-M3 based controllers-brings high-performance 32-bit computing to cost-sensitive embedded microcontroller applications.
 These pioneering parts deliver customers 32-bit performance at a cost equivalent to legacy 8- and 16-bit devices, all in a package with a small footprint.

-The Stellaris[®] family offers efficient performance and extensive integration, favorably positioning the device into cost-conscious applications requiring significant control-processing and connectivity capabilities.
-The Stellaris[®] LM3S1000 series extends the Stellaris[®] family with larger on-chip memories, enhanced power management, and expanded I/O and control capabilities.
-The Stellaris[®] LM3S2000 series, designed for Controller Area Network (CAN) applications, extends the Stellaris family with Bosch CAN networking technology, the golden standard in short-haul industrial networks.
-The Stellaris[®] LM3S2000 series also marks the first integration of CAN capabilities with the revolutionary Cortex-M3 core.
-The Stellaris[®] LM3S6000 series combines both a 10/100 Ethernet Media Access Control (MAC) and Physical (PHY) layer, marking the first time that integrated connectivity is available with an ARM Cortex-M3 MCU and the only integrated 10/100 Ethernet MAC and PHY available in an ARM architecture MCU.
-The Stellaris[®] LM3S8000 series combines Bosch Controller Area Network technology with both a 10/100 Ethernet Media Access Control (MAC) and Physical (PHY) layer.
+The Stellaris® family offers efficient performance and extensive integration, favorably positioning the device into cost-conscious applications requiring significant control-processing and connectivity capabilities.
+The Stellaris® LM3S2000 series, designed for Controller Area Network (CAN) applications, extends the Stellaris family with Bosch CAN networking technology, the golden standard in short-haul industrial networks.
+The Stellaris® LM3S2000 series also marks the first integration of CAN capabilities with the revolutionary Cortex-M3 core.
+The Stellaris® LM3S6000 series combines both a 10/100 Ethernet Media Access Control (MAC) and Physical (PHY) layer, marking the first time that integrated connectivity is available with an ARM Cortex-M3 MCU and the only integrated 10/100 Ethernet MAC and PHY available in an ARM architecture MCU.

-The LM3S8971 microcontroller is targeted for industrial applications, including remote monitoring, electronic point-of-sale machines, test and measurement equipment, network appliances and switches, factory automation, HVAC and building control, gaming equipment, motion control, medical instrumentation, and fire and security.
+The LM3S8730 microcontroller is targeted for industrial applications, including remote monitoring, electronic point-of-sale machines, test and measurement equipment, network appliances and switches, factory automation, HVAC and building control, gaming equipment, motion control, medical instrumentation, and fire and security.

-For applications requiring extreme conservation of power, the LM3S8971 microcontroller features a Battery-backed Hibernation module to efficiently power down the LM3S8971 to a low-power state during extended periods of inactivity.
-With a power-up/power-down sequencer, a continuous time counter (RTC), a pair of match registers, an APB interface to the system bus, and dedicated non-volatile memory, the Hibernation module positions the LM3S8971 microcontroller perfectly for battery applications.
+For applications requiring extreme conservation of power, the LM3S8730 microcontroller features a Battery-backed Hibernation module to efficiently power down the LM3S8730 to a low-power state during extended periods of inactivity.
+With a power-up/power-down sequencer, a continuous time counter (RTC), a pair of match registers, an APB interface to the system bus, and dedicated non-volatile memory, the Hibernation module positions the LM3S8730 microcontroller perfectly for battery applications.

-In addition, the LM3S8971 microcontroller offers the advantages of ARM's widely available development tools, System-on-Chip (SoC) infrastructure IP applications, and a large user community.
+In addition, the LM3S8730 microcontroller offers the advantages of ARM's widely available development tools, System-on-Chip (SoC) infrastructure IP applications, and a large user community.
 Additionally, the microcontroller uses ARM's Thumb®-compatible Thumb-2 instruction set to reduce memory requirements and, thereby, cost.
-Finally, the LM3S8971 microcontroller is code-compatible to all members of the extensive Stellaris® family; providing flexibility to fit our customers' precise needs.
+Finally, the LM3S8730 microcontroller is code-compatible to all members of the extensive Stellaris® family; providing flexibility to fit our customers' precise needs.